How to Back Up Everything

 If you want to get more advanced, you can use network-attached storage in place of an external drive.
 I personally use Synology devices and have for years.
-I like them because you don't have to be a sysadmin to set them up, they do all kinds of great stuff in addition to storage, and they're reliable.
-For example, in addition to housing my backups, my unit also uses the Photo Station function to serve up galleries of our whole photo library to any device on my network.
+I like them because you don’t have to be a sysadmin to set them up, they do all kinds of great stuff in addition to storage, and they’re reliable.
+For example, you could use the Photo Station function to serve up galleries of your whole photo library to any device on your network.

 The right software